Five Steps to Quicker Turn Times

 Appraising is an always changing profession.
-Often, it seems, appraisers are asked to supply additional information or have steps added to their process.
-All to ensure their client receives the best data to be had.
-To stay current with the constantly changing requirements, Property Valuation Group is always researching new tools and improving processes to increase efficiency so we can do more work for faster.
-Since Property Valuation Group knows that time is important to everyone, we've listed a few things you can do to speed up the process on any appraisals you order from Property Valuation Group.
+Every year, it seems, appraisers are asked to supply additional information or have steps added to their appraisal process.
+All to guarantee the end user receives the best information to be had.
+In order to keep up with the continuously changing requirements, Property Valuation Group is always testing additional tools and tweaking processes to increase efficiency so we can do more work for our customers.
+Since Property Valuation Group knows that time is important to everyone, we've listed some items you can do to speed up the process when you order an appraisal from Property Valuation Group.

-- By ordering online, you get automatic e-mail acknowledgements that the assignment was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-We don't have to re-key information from a fax, and you don't have to wonder whether we received the order.
+- With online ordering, you automatically get e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
+This is the single biggest time saver available to both of us!
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether the order was received.

-- Having just one number incorrect on the street address can really add unnecessary time to an appraisal assignment.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales from the area is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+Even a list of recent area sales is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-- It's relatively easy to appraise a cookie-cutter home.
-What takes time is analyzing how unique features add to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
-These are things we'll find out on our own anyway, and knowing them sooner makes your report arrive more quickly.
+- It's relatively easy to appraise a cookie-cutter house.
+Most of an appraiser's time is spent analyzing how features unique to a property contribute to or detract from what otherwise would be a property's market value.
+At the time you order your report, be sure to let us know if there are unique characteristics of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we would find out on our own, knowing them early on will likely make your report arrive more quickly.

-- Confirming an inspection time and date with the homeowner can be one of the most inefficient steps in the appraisal process.
-It's understandable for a homeowner to be uncomfortable with an outsider looking in every corner of their home, taking photos, and making numerous notes.
-Under the belief that it will increase the appraised value, many homeowners believe they ought to make the place spotless before the appraisal inspection.
-And will choose to not schedule the inspection until it is cleaned.
+- Setting an inspection time and date with the homeowner can be one of the most time consuming steps in the appraisal process.
+We understand that a homeowner may be uncomfortable with an outsider looking in every square foot of their home, taking pictures, and making numerous notes.
+Thinking that it will make the house appraise higher, a few homeowners feel they ought to make the place spotless before the inspection.
+And will put off the inspection until it is cleaned.

-Coming from you -- a person they've been working with on their loan -- some knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can decrease the appraisal inspection time.
-Our website has several pages of relevant information about the appraisal process for homeowners.
+Hearing it directly from you -- a person they've been working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can shorten the appraisal inspection time.
+Our website has lots of pages of helpful information about the appraisal process for homeowners.
 I encourage you to share it with your clients.
-Tell them to call us if they want to meet our staff and learn more about our services.
-And tell them it's to their benefit to set the appointment quickly!
+Have them call us if they want to meet the staff and learn more about our services.
+And tell them it's to their benefit to set the appointment promptly!

-- No more phone and fax tag.
-Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is available instantly to you online.
-There's no faster or easier way to keep track of the status of your report.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+As we complete each important milestone in an assignment, that information is instantly available to you online.
+It's never been faster to track the status of your report.